1. definition and interpretation

 b) be responsible for providing the information referred to in Articles 13 and 14 of the UK GDPR, and for making available the essence of the Parties’ arrangements as set out in this Schedule 2 to the Data Subjects of Request Personal Data; and

 c) at the request of Slerp for the purpose of satisfying its obligations under the Data Protection Legislation:

 (i) provide each Data Subject of Request Personal Data with additional fair processing notices; and/or

-6. The Merchant indemnifies Slerp in full and on demand against all claims, demands, actions, awards, judgments, settlements, costs, expenses, liabilities, damages and losses (including all interest, fines, penalties, management time and legal and other professional costs and expenses) incurred by Slerp arising from any breach by the Merchant of this Schedule 3.
+6. The Partner indemnifies Slerp in full and on demand against all claims, demands, actions, awards, judgments, settlements, costs, expenses, liabilities, damages and losses (including all interest, fines, penalties, management time and legal and other professional costs and expenses) incurred by Slerp arising from any breach by the Partner of this Schedule 2.

-1. The Platform enables customers to place orders for the Merchant’s product(s) by submitting an Order Request via a web check-out journey optimised for desktop and mobile.
-This aspect of the Platform is referred to as Slerp Online Store.
+– The Platform enables customers to place orders for the Partner’s product(s) by submitting an Order Request via a web check-out journey optimised for desktop and mobile.
+This aspect of the Platform is referred to as the Slerp Consumer Website.

-2. An Order Request may be submitted on the following basis (dependent on the Merchants settings):
+– An Order Request may be submitted via a webpage on the following basis (dependent on the Partner’s settings):

 1. As soon as possible;

 3. Future day (pre-order) scheduled.